 EXPENDITURES Amount (\$) Changes

-Salaries 85,075.47 0
+Salaries 81,237.39 -3,838

-Fringe Benefits 39,985.47 0
+Fringe Benefits 38,181.57 -1,804

-Indirect 131,439.05 0
+Indirect 137,081.03 5,642

 Professional Services 0.00 0

 Supplies 0.00 0

 Printing 0.00 0

 Travel 9,500.00 0

 Toll Credits 30,280.80 0

 In-Kind/Non-Federal Local Match 0.00 0

 TOTAL 266,000.00 0

-REVENUE Amount (\$) Changes
+Amount (\$) Changes

-FHWA PL 220,000.00 0
+220,000.00 0

-In-Kind - Toll Credits 25,234.00 0
+25,234.00 0

-FTA 5303 44,000.00 0
+44,000.00 0

-In-Kind - Toll Credits 5,046.80 0
+5,046.80 0

-FHWA PL c/o 0.00 0
+0.00 0

-In-Kind - Toll Credits 0.00 0
+0.00 0

-FTA 5303 c/o 0.00 0
+0.00 0

-In-Kind - Toll Credits 0.00 0
+0.00 0

-AMBAG General Fund/Cash Contributions 2,000.00 0
+2,000.00 0

-TOTAL 266,000.00 0
+266,000.00 0

-% Federal 87.86
+87.86

+220,000.00 25,234.00 44,000.00 5,046.80 0.00 0.00 0.00 0.00 2,000.00 266,000.00

 Under this work element staff will continue to implement the metropolitan transportation planning requirements by continuing, cooperative and comprehensive process to the degree appropriate and work with State, regional and local agencies responsible for land use management, natural resources, environmental protection, conservation, and historic preservation concerning the development of a long-range metropolitan transportation plan (MTP) and regional transportation planning process.
 Develop partnerships with local jurisdictions, regional agencies, transit operators and other transportation stakeholders who are responsible for metropolitan transportation and land use planning and decisions.
 The main objective of this work element is to facilitate coordination of metropolitan transportation planning and air quality planning activities within the tri-county (Monterey, San Benito and Santa Cruz) Metropolitan Transportation Planning Area.
-The following objectives will be met with this work element: • Ensure that transportation planning activities respond to MAP-21/FAST Act requirements with continuing coordination and consultation with transportation stakeholders.
+The following objectives will be met with this work element:

-• Participate with local and regional agencies in technical advisory committee meetings, policy body meetings and transit agency policy boards.
+- Ensure that transportation planning activities respond to MAP-21/FAST Act requirements with continuing coordination and consultation with transportation stakeholders. - Participate with local and regional agencies in technical advisory committee meetings, policy body meetings and transit agency policy boards.

-Project Products Project tracking, reporting with updated schedules and scopes of work.
+Project tracking, reporting with updated schedules and scopes of work.
 Published presentation materials/agendas/handouts from staff participation in local, state, national or regional events.
 Comments on federal or state transportation related legislation, participation in state, regional and local activities and presentations to other government agencies as related to MPO roles and responsibilities.
 Coordination meetings with RTPAs, transit agencies, Caltrans and other regional agencies pertaining to regional transportation planning.
 Participation in the webinar, conference call and meetings pertaining to FAST Act, performance measures target development as well as its implementation.
 Participate in transportation and land use studies, regional and local transportation plans, programs and projects.
 Participation in seminars, meetings and conferences for the implementation of the FAST Act.
-Federally Eligible Tasks • Coordinate the implementation of MAP-21/FAST Act. requirements as it relates to metropolitan and regional transportation planning.
+Coordinate the implementation of MAP-21/FAST Act. requirements as it relates to metropolitan and regional transportation planning.
 This work element supports the 3-C process, as a key element for the Metropolitan Transportation Planning process.
-Staff participation in Technical Advisory Committees, MPO, Transit Agencies, Caltrans and RTPAs Board meetings.
-Participation in the coordination of the FAST Act.
+Staff participation in Technical Advisory Committees, MPO, Transit Agencies, Caltrans and RTPAs Board meetings. • Participation in the coordination of the FAST Act.